Casey DeSantis: Early life and education

-She graduated from the College of Charleston, where she received a Bachelor of Science in Economics with a minor in French.
+Black graduated from Troy High School in Troy, Ohio, in 1999.
+She graduated from the College of Charleston, where she received a Bachelor of Science in economics with a minor in French.
+She competed on its equestrian team.

-Career

-Television
+Media career

-Early in her career DeSantis hosted the Golf Channel programs On The Tee and PGA Tour Today.
-She was also a local newscaster and anchor for WJXT, an independent station in Jacksonville, Florida.
+Early in her career, DeSantis hosted the Golf Channel programs On The Tee and PGA Tour Today.
+She was also a local newscaster and anchor for WJXT, in Jacksonville, Florida.
 She held several positions there, including general assignment reporter, morning anchor, and police reporter.
-She also did special reports, including for CNN.

 In 2014, DeSantis was a creator-moderator for The Chat, an hour-long round table panel discussion talk show that aired on Tegna's Jacksonville stations WTLV (NBC) and WJXX (ABC).
 She hosted the daily local talk show First Coast Living as well as the weekly The American Dream program about entrepreneurs.
 DeSantis wrote and produced the television documentary Champion, The JT Townsend Story about high school football player J.T.
 Townsend.
 She also won a regional Suncoast Emmy Award.

-In 2018 Florida Politics called Casey "one of the most recognizable faces on Jacksonville television, with long runs at two local news operations."
+In 2018, Florida Politics called Casey "one of the most recognizable faces on Jacksonville television, with long runs at two local news operations".

-First Lady of Florida
+First Lady of Florida (2019–present)

+Desantis became first lady of Florida on January 8, 2019, when her husband, Ron DeSantis, became the 46th governor of Florida.

 In February 2019, DeSantis established the First Lady's Medal for Courage, Commitment, and Service.
 Soon after, she announced Florida's 2019 Black History Month theme as "Celebrating Public Service" where she and the governor honored the winners of Florida's Black History Month student contests and Excellence in Education Award recipients at the Governor's Mansion.
-DeSantis recognized Mary Ann Carroll, the only female member of The Highwaymen, as Florida's featured artist for the month.
+DeSantis recognized Mary Ann Carroll, the only female member of the Highwaymen, as Florida's featured artist for the month.

 DeSantis participated in a Recovery Redfish Release to address the impacts of red tide.
 "I've heard from those throughout Florida who understand that our water must be safe for our families, visitors and economy."
 DeSantis has hosted listening sessions on Venezuela, hurricane relief, and mental health.

 In August 2019, DeSantis presided over the first meeting of the Florida Children and Youth Cabinet as its chair.
+During the COVID-19 pandemic, she and her husband held a roundtable in August 2020 centered on the mental health impact of the pandemic.

+According to Politico, DeSantis has taken on a "sort of policy portfolio of her own that ranges from hurricane recovery to issues of mental health" in her role as First Lady.